SemkiShow/ColonySimulator/ROADMAP.md

 - [ ] Ships flowing through the sea to the target island
 - [x] Animated people walking
 - [ ] Translations
+- [ ] Approximate island shapes more accurately, than a rectangle

 ### Joke features (probably not worth implementing)